glitchwrks/gwmon-65/README.md

 ### Vectors

-Vectors provide consistent entry points to GWMON-80.
-Starting with GWMON-80 0.9, vectors are provided at the beginning of the monitor in the form of a jump table.
+Vectors provide consistent entry points to GWMON-65.
+Vectors are provided at the beginning of the monitor in the form of a jump table.
 Standard vectors are:

 * `CSTART` at `ORG + 0`: cold start routine
 * `WSTART` at `ORG + 3`: warm start routine